ajpc500/ajpc500.github.io/_posts/2021-01-19-Shellcode-Injection-using-Nim-and-Syscalls.markdown

 For our project, we'll use an example from Marcello's fantastic [OffensiveNim](https://github.com/byt3bl33d3r/OffensiveNim/) repo, specifically [this](https://github.com/byt3bl33d3r/OffensiveNim/blob/master/src/shellcode_bin.nim) one.
 If you haven't had a play with Nim yet, Marcello's repo is a gold mine of information for installation, compilation, code examples and opsec tips - I highly recommend taking a look.

-The code example we'll use spawns a target process, in this case `notepad.exe`, and uses the classic CreateRemoteThread injection technique to allocate memory, write and launch our calc-popping shellcode in that process.
+The code example we'll use spawns a target process, in this case `notepad.exe`, and uses the classic CreateRemoteThread injection technique to allocate memory, write and launch our message box popping shellcode in that process.
 The original code can be seen below:

 {% highlight nim %}
 #[